 Responsive, on the other hand, is harder to ignore.
 Your customers are already on the Internet.
 They're using smartphones, tablets, and laptops, and their expectations of a website are changing.
 A static website that works on your desktop computer is no longer enough.
 Your customers expect to be able to access your site through any device they have.

 That's why your website should be responsive.
 It means your website changes based on what the visitor is doing.
 For example, if someone uses a smartphone, the website will resize itself to fit the smaller screen size, and the text will change to a type that's easier to read.

-Once your website is designed, it’s time to get it live.
-If you’re working with a web developer, your designer can take care of that.
-Several tools can help you get your site live if you’re self-publishing.
+Once your website is designed, it's time to get it live.
+If you're working with a web developer, your designer can handle that.
+Several tools can help you get your site live if you're self-publishing.
 However, you can do a few things to ensure everything runs smoothly.

 First, if your site is hosted on your server, ensure you have the correct domain name.
 People who search your website online want to find your business.
 They're not going to remember the exact address of your website.
 So, your domain name is what they'll use to find your website.

 Second, have a backup copy of your website files on a separate server.
-If your hosting provider goes down, you can lose all of your files and all of your work.
+If your hosting provider goes down, you can lose all your files and work.
 Having a backup copy of your files helps protect you from this situation.

 And lastly, make sure you test your website before it goes live.
 Many sites online will help you test your site for functionality.
-They’re called browser testing sites, and they’ll show you what your website looks like in all browsers and devices people use.
+They're called browser testing sites and I'll show you what your website looks like in all browsers and devices people use.